 (For your shopping convenience, this post contains affiliate links.)

 Mexican Chocolate Snowball Cookies an easy chocolate snowball cookie recipe perfect for the holidays, Christmas, or even Cinco de Mayo!
 These chocolate snowball cookies would also go great with my Mexican Chocolate Shots and my Adult Mexican Hot Chocolate.
 You’re probably familiar with Mexican Wedding Cookies and these are a fun chocolate twist on those!

-I was going to wait until AFTER the holidays to start my blog, but how could I pass up the opportunity to make holiday cookies and do a little baking experimenting!
-I have six cookie recipes coming up for you.
 At the moment I’m a little obsessed with Mexican chocolate and flavors of dark chocolate, vanilla, cinnamon, and almonds.
+I could eat Mexican chocolate by the handfuls.
 I can’t seem to get enough!
 Hopefully, this obsession will be over soon, but in the meantime I decided to take this craziness and turn it into a new twist on a well-known cookie for my first recipe.

 When you start mixing the dough, it will look very crumbly and you might think it will never come together and look like dough, but it will!

 Once the dough comes together, form into balls and place on a cookie sheet.
 Since the balls don’t spread much you can put quite a few cookies on one sheet.